Cedar Crest Students showcase their talent at a number of productions throughout the fall and spring semester.

 Regardless of your major or year, you are welcome to audition for the cast or to assist with backstage work, including stage crew, box office, scene shop, costume construction or stage management.
 Highlights include:

-- Two dramatic/comedic performances per year
+- Three dramatic/comedic performances per year

-- Two musical theatre productions per year
+- One musical theatre production per year

 - All students of any major or year may participate

-Each year, the Cedar Crest College dance program offers two productions in which students can showcase their artistic and creative expression through dance.
+Each year, the Cedar Crest College dance program offers two productions in which students showcase their artistic and creative expression through dance.